- Discover the sights, sounds, and flavors of Hanoi

 |Day 2||Hanoi Countryside Bicycle Tour||Hanoi|

-Dating to 3,000 BCE, Hanoi is one of the most ancient capitals in the world.
-That said, it's a mix of the old and the new—a city defined by the contradictions of a rapidly developing yet deeply traditional society.
+Welcome to Vietnam!
+You'll arrive in Hanoi, a city that dates to 3000 BCE, making it one of the oldest capitals in the world.
+Yet it's a mix of the old and the new—a city defined by the contradictions of a rapidly developing yet deeply traditional society.
 Here glimmering office buildings sit alongside the French colonial Old Quarter.
-Rarely at rest, the kinetic energy of Hanoi's motorbike-packed streets spills over into the outdoor markets, Hang Gai silk shops, curbside bún chả /bánh mì vendors, and eclectic nightlife scene.
+Rarely at rest, the kinetic energy of Hanoi's motorbike-packed streets spills over into the outdoor markets, Hang Gai silk shops, curbside bun cha/banh mi vendors, and many bars and restaurants.

 Day 2: Hanoi Countryside Bicycle Tour